Springs Piano Lessons

 JANICE SAFFIR

 I grew up in the Chicago area and studied piano with Herman Spier of the American Conservatory through high school.
 My college piano study was with Stanley Fletcher, Joel Shapiro, and William Heiles at the University of Illinois School of Music (B.M. and M.M. in Piano Performance), and Kenneth Amada at the University of Iowa (D.M.A. in Piano Performance).
-I studied the longest in college with Joel Shapiro, to whom I am indebted for teaching me to logically interpret any piece of music.

 Although I do not work with young beginners, I teach pianists of most abilities and ages.
 I have had students in elementary school all the way up to a ninety-four year-old!
 Some of my students are children at early intermediate levels, some are high school students at early to advanced levels (some preparing for a college major in music), some are piano teachers seeking to bring their performing and teaching to a higher level, and some are adult hobbyists working to improve their skills (some of whom have not played piano in many years.)
 Some of my students have won competitions and performed with regional and professional orchestras.